data-gymnasia/courses/content/sets-and-functions/content.md

 To see that (i) may fail, consider the function from `\{-1,0,1\}` to `\{0,1\}` which squares its input.
 Let `A =
 \{-1,0\}` and `B = \{0,1\}`.
 Then $f(A \cap B)$ = `\{0\}`, while $f(A) \cap f(B)$ = `\{0,1\}`.

-_{button.next-step} Continue_
+    center
+      img(src="images/three-element-squaring.svg")
+      p.caption The squaring function on $\{-1,0,1\}$ shows that the equality $f(A \cap B) = f(A) \cap f(B)$ does not hold in general.

 ---

 > id: function-properties
 ## Function Properties

-According to the definition, a function may map several elements of the domain to the same element of the codomain, and it may also miss elements in the codomain (in other words, fail to map any domain element to them).
+According to the [definition](gloss:function-set), a function may map several elements of the domain to the same element of the codomain, and it may also miss elements in the [codomain](gloss:codomain) (in other words, fail to map any domain element to them).
 However, these behaviors can be undesirable in some situations, and we'll want terminology to refer to whether a given function exhibits them.

 ::: .definition
 **Definition**